Trying Cannoli In Rome

 So technically I changed countries to get dessert.

-I wish I could say it’s the first time this has happened, but I drove to Belgium because I fancied waffles once, so we both know it’s not.
+I wish I could say it’s the first time this has happened, but I once drove to Belgium because I fancied waffles, so we both know it’s not.

 ANYWAY.

 But the quiet nature of the store shouldn’t put you off.
 Because when you step inside you can see the counter, and it is filled with empty tube-shaped cannoli shells.
-Perfect pieces of fried pastry dough just waiting to be filled with whatever sweet, creamy filling goes into those things.
+Perfect pieces of fried pastry dough just waiting to be filled.

 As I stared at the empty shells waiting for my turn to order, Kate’s advice popped back into my head.
-They were unfilled.
-This has got to be a good sign, right?
+These were unfilled.
+It had to be a good sign, right?
 I ordered my cannoli filled with pistachios and dark chocolate sprinkled on top.
 It looked great, so I sat down on a table to tuck in.